Please be aware of scams that can affect investors.

 The objective of Murray Income Trust PLC is to achieve a high and growing income combined with capital growth through investment in a portfolio principally of UK equities.

-The FTSE All-Share Index started the year on the back foot falling by 3.1% on a total return basis.
-The falls were driven by concerns over the impact of Federal Reserve ‘tapering’ on various emerging markets coupled with fears of the threat of deflation in the Eurozone.
-Tobacco and beverages underperformed while the travel & leisure sector outperformed over the month.
-From a size perspective the FTSE 100 Index underperformed both the FTSE SmallCap and 250 Indices.
+The FTSE All-Share Index recovered its January losses rising by 5.2% in February on a total return basis.
+The market was helped by an improvement in investor sentiment.
+Banks and aerospace underperformed while the tobacco sector outperformed over the month.
+From a size perspective the FTSE 250 Index outperformed both the FTSE 100 and SmallCap Indices.

-During the month we added to Standard Chartered, BHP Billiton and Unilever following share price weakness given concerns over their emerging markets exposure given the belief that the long term outlook for their end-markets remains bright.
-Conversely we sold the holding in WM Morrison Supermarkets as we believe that it will be difficult for the company to trade its way out of the structural and cyclical pressures that are present in the industry.
-Two call options were assigned which resulted in a marginal reduction to the holdings of both AB Foods and Provident Financial.
-We continued to write options to gently increase the income available to the Trust with calls in Compass, Rolls-Royce and National Grid, and puts in Inmarsat, Cobham and Nordea.
+During the month we added to BHP Billiton and HSBC as concerns over their emerging market exposure led to share price weakness – our belief is that the long term outlook for their end-markets remains bright.
+In addition, we also increased our holding in Nordea, following a constructive meeting with the management team.
+Conversely we sold the holding in AMEC as we believe that the company’s recent corporate activity increases the cyclicality of the business and removes the safety net provided by its strong balance sheet.
+We continued to write options to gently increase the income available to the Trust with calls in Land Securities, AB Foods, GKN and Close Brothers, and puts in Sage, HSBC and Rolls-Royce.

-For the market to make significant further progress it is likely that we will need to see a recovery in earnings as a continuation of the rerating that we have seen over the past couple of years seems improbable.
+For the market to make significant further progress it is likely that we will need to see a recovery in earnings as a continuation of the rerating that we have witnessed over the past couple of years seems improbable.
 We believe that earnings do have the potential to recover, given the improving macroeconomic environment, which has been helped by significantly accommodative policies in developed economies.
-For the UK recovery to be enduring it would be helpful to witness real wage growth and a rebalancing of the economy rather than a reliance on the housing market and higher consumer borrowing.
+For the UK recovery to be enduring it would be helpful to experience real wage growth and a rebalancing of the economy.
 Valuations, although not so appealing on an absolute basis, remain attractive relative to other asset classes.
 Although a variety of challenges remain, companies are in decent shape and we believe that those with strong competitive positions, experienced management teams and healthy financial characteristics will be able to continue to deliver attractive returns over the longer term.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited